PiyushN-24/AWS-Resourse-Audit/README.md

-# AWS Resource Lister
+# AWS Resource Audit

 ![AWS](https://img.shields.io/badge/AWS-Cloud-orange?logo=amazon-aws&style=flat-square)
 ![Shell Script](https://img.shields.io/badge/Script-Bash-blue?style=flat-square)

 ## Overview
-**AWS Resource Lister** is a shell script that automates the process of listing various AWS resources across multiple services in a specified region.
+**AWS Resource Audit** is a shell script that automates the process of listing various AWS resources across multiple services in a specified region.
 This tool is ideal for auditing and keeping track of resources such as EC2 instances, S3 buckets, VPCs, and more.

 ## Features
 - Lists resources from multiple AWS services: